Doctors call it atherosclerosis. You and I would probably just go with clogged arteries.

 Learn to recognize clues to clogged arteries

-But while clogged arteries can be hard to spot at first, they do often leave behind some telltale clues.
+Clogged arteries can be hard to spot at first.
+But they do often leave behind some telltale clues.
 And if you learn to spot them, you could head off a disaster.

 Following are five strange clues that you could have clogged arteries.

 1. Trouble with erections: